azarketa/Thermodynamics-theoretical-pills/source/08_Humid_air.md

 ---

-:::{admonition} Tip: physical implication of real cooling
+:::{tip} Tip: physical implication of real cooling
-:class: tip, dropdown
+:class: dropdown
 In practice, if the $70 \ ^{\circ}\text{C}$ air were cooled in a closed volume without dehumidification, most of the water vapor could not remain in the gaseous phase; about **$4 \ \text{kg}$** of liquid water would **condense** on walls and benches to re-establish saturation at low temperature.
 :::

-+++
-END OF WORKED EXAMPLE
 ::::

 ---